gemini-mastiff/battleship/README.md

 # Battleship

 This basic Battleship game was built as part of my journey to practice JavaScript logic, DOM manipulation, and Webpack bundling.
 It uses HTML, CSS, and JavaScript to create an interactive grid-based gameplay experience where ships are randomly placed.
-The game features turn-based logic to detect hits, misses, and determine the winner.
+The game features turn-based logic to detect hits & misses, and to determine the winner.

 ## Features

-- Randomized ship placement at the start of each game (no drag-and-drop).
 - Turn-based gameplay where the player guesses ship positions.
 - Logic for tracking hits, misses, and sunk ships.
 - Responsive, clean interface styled with CSS.